About Missing and Owning : While you have been away, Baba.

 at odd times,

-I miss the understanding that always followed and rested—said or unsaid.
+I miss the understanding that always followed and rested, said or unsaid.

-I do Miss You.
+I do miss You.

-Because I also miss Me.
+and I also miss me.

 I miss the daughter I was,

-good, bad and in between quite often—the kind I was able to be in your presence;
+good, bad and in between, quite often - the kind I naturally could be, in your presence;

-Or that you wondered about what I was upto as often as I did about you;
+or if and when you wondered about what I was upto as often as I did about you;

 in the comfort of your presence—warm or cold,

-I Miss You,
+I miss You,

 I miss the truth of our knowing of each other,

-held in mutual response, reaction and presence.
+in mutual belonging, response and presence.

-And mostly, I Miss the big, bold, soul comforting truth that You are around.
+And mostly, I miss the big, bold, soul comforting truth that You are around.

-I Miss you Baba.
+I miss you Baba.

-And this minute pincered with your presence,
+And in this minute pincered with your presence,

 as I hear you say 'Bhalo Theko Maa',